 Santa Fe Cider Works changed hands in November 2018, and while the goal is to increase our annual production to meet increasing demand, we will continue to ensure each batch remains hand-crafted verses mass-produced.
-In March 2019, we plan to move the cidery to a larger facility at the south end of Santa Fe.
-This will give us substantially more space, allowing room to bring in additional tanks to increase cider production and also devise a third recipe.
-We’re thrilled at the extra space to produce test batches of various blends for potential future ciders!
+In April 2019, we moved the cidery into a more spacious facility on Bisbee Court in Santa Fe.
+This provided us with substantially more space, making room to add tanks for increasing cider production and also to devise a third recipe.
+We’re thrilled at this extra space and our opportunity to produce test batches for future ciders.

-Co-owners Brian and Barry have been friends since they first met in California while serving in the United States Air Force in 1987.
+Co-owners Barry and Brian have been friends since they first met in California while serving in the United States Air Force in 1987.

 They traveled with their families from one assignment to another throughout the country, finally landing in beautiful Colorado in 1999.
 From there, Barry was stationed in Alaska for a year before returning to Colorado Springs.
 Brian was accepted for a special duty assignment and worked in US Embassies throughout the world.
 Barry retired in 2003 after almost 21 years and has since worked in defense contracting.
 Brian retired in 2011 after 26 years and continued working in the US Embassy in London.